 Procedures for Designation

 A. Proposals for reconfiguration should include a resource impact analysis and may originate with any member of the University community.
-The proposals are submitted to the Academic Council.
-Dependent of the University community.
+The proposals are submitted to the Provost Leadership Team (PLT).
+Descent a submitted include:

 Proposals should include: